panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 `regularFunc` is a regular function and `arrowFunc` is an arrow function.
 Both are `Sum` type.

-*4) The parameters name in the function and its type can be different:*
+*4) The parameter names in the function and the function type can be different:*

 ```typescript
 type Sum = (a: number, b: number) => number